Mary Livermore: Spiritualism

 Livermore was interested in spiritualism, which grew in popularity after the Civil War, especially among Unitarians.
 After her husband died in 1899, she believed she was able to continue to communicate with him through a medium.

 Death and legacy

-Livermore died in Melrose, Massachusetts on May 23, 1905.
+Livermore died in Melrose, Massachusetts, on May 23, 1905.

-The Mary A. Livermore School in Melrose, operational from 1891 to 1933, was an elementary school named for Livermore.
+The Mary A. Livermore School in Melrose, operational from 1891 to 1933, was an elementary school named for her.
 In 1943, nearly four decades after her death, she became the namesake of a World War II Liberty ship, the SS Mary A. Livermore.